 Three days and 153km cycling on the Rail Trail’s gravel surface calls for reasonable cycling skills and a good degree of fitness.
 The availability of hire electric-assist bikes is something to consider to help make three days more achievable.

-The Intercity bus from Queenstown drops you in Clyde at 9.15am to be greeted and briefed by your bike hire company representative.
-Usually your tyres will be crunching on the trail’s gravel surface by around 10am.
+The Intercity bus from Queenstown drops you in Clyde at 9.00am to be greeted and briefed by your bike hire company representative.
+Usually your bike tyres will be crunching on the trail’s gravel surface by around 10am.